fleetdm/fleet/docs/01-Using-Fleet/03-REST-API.md

 `In Fleet 4.3.0, the Policies feature was introduced.`

-Policies allow you to see which hosts meet a certain standard.
+WARNING: Fleet 4.6.0 (estimated release 2021-11-18), will introduce [breaking changes](https://github.com/fleetdm/fleet/issues/2595) to the `/policies` API routes documented below.
+Therefore, after upgrading to Fleet 4.6.0, any current integrations with the `/policies` API routes will no longer work.
+These changes will not affect any policies created or modified in the Fleet UI.

+Policies are yes or no questions you can ask about your hosts.

 Policies in Fleet are defined by osquery queries.

-Host that return results for a policy's query are "Passing."
+A passing host answers "yes" to a policy if the host returns results for a policy's query.

-Hosts that do not return results for a policy's query are "Failing."
+A failing host answers "no" to a policy if the host does not return results for a policy's query.

+For example, a policy might ask “Is Gatekeeper enabled on macOS devices?“ This policy's osquery query might look like the following: `SELECT 1 FROM gatekeeper WHERE assessments_enabled = 1;`

 ### List policies